sourcegraph/handbook/content/departments/tech-ops/process/internal-security/passwords.md

 - Create a new password for every system - the primary goal is password diversity
 - Make passwords hard to guess, even by those who know a lot about you.
 - Use a mix of numbers, letters (upper and lower case), and special characters
-- Create a password that is ideally 15 characters long
+- Create a password that is ideally 15 characters or longer
-- When cerating your own, we recommend using a passphrase or sentence so it’s easier to remember and meet the above requirements!
+- When creating your own, we recommend using a passphrase or sentence so it’s easier to remember and meet the above requirements!
 Example: HungryAnteaterAte1400Ants!